KRCU Public Radio Public Documents

 Cape Girardeau, MO 63701

-Southeast Missouri State University Board of Regents, licensee for KRCU-FM, KSEF-FM, KDMC-FM (collectively “the Stations”), is committed to fostering a culture of diversity and inclusion to maintain a fair, unbiased work environment, and to enhance our ability to effectively serve the public as a media organization.
+Southeast Missouri State University Board of Governors, licensee for KRCU-FM, KSEF-FM, KDMC-FM (collectively “the Stations”), is committed to fostering a culture of diversity and inclusion to maintain a fair, unbiased work environment, and to enhance our ability to effectively serve the public as a media organization.

 Public File Documents